cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/device-information.md

 ## Security and other information

-- Cloudflare ensures the Magic WAN Connector device is secure and is not altered via TPM/Secure boot.
+- Cloudflare ensures the Magic WAN Connector device is secure and is not altered via TPM/Secure boot (does not apply to Virtual Connector).
 - Connectivity to the Cloudflare global network is secure and all traffic is encrypted through {{<glossary-tooltip term_id="IPsec tunnel">}}IPsec{{</glossary-tooltip>}} tunneling.
 - The Magic WAN Connector does not support fail open.
 - Customers have the ability to layer on additional security features/policies that are enforced at the Cloudflare network.